Information technology law: Areas of law

-IT law does not constitute a separate area of law rather it encompasses aspects of contract, intellectual property, privacy and data protection laws.
-Intellectual property is an important component of IT law, including copyright, rules on fair use, and special rules on copy protection for digital media, and circumvention of such schemes.
-The area of software patents is controversial, and still evolving in Europe and elsewhere.
+IT law does not constitute a separate area of law; rather, it encompasses aspects of contract, intellectual property, privacy and data protection laws.
+Intellectual property is an important component of IT law, including copyright and authors' rights, rules on fair use, rules on copy protection for digital media and circumvention of such schemes.
+The area of software patents has been controversial, and is still evolving in Europe and elsewhere.

 The related topics of software licenses, end user license agreements, free software licenses and open-source licenses can involve discussion of product liability, professional liability of individual developers, warranties, contract law, trade secrets and intellectual property.

 In various countries, areas of the computing and communication industries are regulated – often strictly – by governmental bodies.

 There are rules on the uses to which computers and computer networks may be put, in particular there are rules on unauthorized access, data privacy and spamming.
 There are also limits on the use of encryption and of equipment which may be used to defeat copy protection schemes.
 The export of hardware and software between certain states within the United States is also controlled.

 There are laws governing trade on the Internet, taxation, consumer protection, and advertising.

 There are laws on censorship versus freedom of expression, rules on public access to government information, and individual access to information held on them by private bodies.
 There are laws on what data must be retained for law enforcement, and what may not be gathered or retained, for privacy reasons.

 In certain circumstances and jurisdictions, computer communications may be used in evidence, and to establish contracts.

-New methods of tapping and surveillance made possible by computers have wildly differing rules on how they may be used by law enforcement bodies and as evidence in court.
+New methods of tapping and surveillance made possible by computers have varying rules on how they may be used by law enforcement bodies and as evidence in court.

 Computerized voting technology, from polling machines to internet and mobile-phone voting, raise a host of legal issues.

 Some states limit access to the Internet, by law as well as by technical means.

+Regulation

+Global computer-based communications cut across territorial borders, raising issues of regulation, jurisdiction, and sovereignty.
+The internet has been compared to a "terrain" or "digital place" where large corporations historically set the rules, a dynamic that regulations such as the EU's Digital Services Act seek to change.